 as persons before the law and that the delivery of justice is impartial and non-discriminatory

-g) Develop predictable migration policies that prevent migrants from
+h) Develop accessible and expedient procedures that facilitate transitions from one status to another and inform migrants of their rights and obligations, so as to prevent migrants from

-falling into an irregular status due to legal and practical impediments in the country of destination, in order to reduce precariousness of status and related vulnerabilities, including by establishing
+falling into an irregular status in the country of destination, to reduce precariousness of status and related vulnerabilities, as well as to enable individual status assessments for migrants, including for those who have fallen out of regular status, without fear of arbitrary

+expulsion

+i) Build on existing practices to facilitate access for migrants in an irregular status to an

+individual assessment that may lead to regular status, on a case by case basis and with

+clear and transparent criteria, especially in cases where children, youth and families are involved, as an option to reduce vulnerabilities, as well as for States to ascertain better knowledge of the resident population

+j) Apply specific support measures to ensure that migrants caught up in situations of crisis in

+countries of transit and destination have access to consular protection and humanitarian

+assistance , including by facilitating cross-border and broader international cooperation, as

+well as by taking migrant populations into account in crisis preparedness, emergency

+response and post-crisis action

-firewalls between immigration enforcement and public services h ) Involve local authorities and stakeholders in the identification, referral and assistance of
+k) Involve local authorities and relevant stakeholders in the identification, referral and

-migrants in a situation of vulnerability, including through agreements with
+assistance of migrants in a situation of vulnerability, including through agreements with

 national protection bodies, legal aid and service providers, as well as the engagement of

-mobile response teams
+mobile response teams, where they exist

+l) Develop national policies and programmes to improve national responses that address the

+needs of migrants in situations of vulnerability, including by taking into consideration

+relevant recommendations of the Global Migration Group Principles and Guidelines,

+Supported by Practical Guidance, on the Human Rights Protection of Migrants in

+Vulnerable Situations

 OBJECTIVE 8: Save lives and establish coordinated international efforts on missing migrants .

-We commit to save lives and prevent migrant deaths through joint search and rescue operations, standardized collection and exchange
+We commit to cooperate internationally to save lives and prevent migrant deaths and injuries

+through individual or joint search and rescue operations, standardized collection and exchange

-of information.
+of relevant information, assuming collective responsibility to preserve the lives of all migrants,

+in accordance with international law.
 We further commit to identify those who have died or gone

 missing, and to facilitate communication with affected families.

-In this regard, the following actions are instrumental:
+To realize this commitment, we will draw from the following actions:

-a) Develop procedures and agreements on search and rescue with the primary
+a) Develop procedures and agreements on search and rescue of migrants, with the primary

-objective to protect migrants’ right to life that refrain from pushbacks at land and sea borders andenhance reception and assistance capacities, while ensuring that the provision ofhumanitarian assistance for migrants is never criminalized
+objective to protect migrants’ right to life that uphold the prohibition of collective expulsion, guarantee due process and individual assessments, enhance reception and assistance capacities, and ensure that the provision of assistance of an exclusively humanitarian nature for migrants is not considered unlawful

 b) Review the impacts of migration-related policies and laws to ensure that these do not raise

-or create the risk of migrants going missing, including in the context of large movements of persons who may use unsafe or irregular pathways, by working with relevant international organizations and between States to identify contextual risks, gaps and actionable solutions for preventing and responding to such situations c) Enable migrants to inform their families without delay that they
+or create the risk of migrants going missing, including by identifying dangerous transit routes used by migrants, by working with other States as well as relevant stakeholders and international organizations to identify contextual risks and establishing mechanisms for preventing and responding to such situations, with particular attention to migrant children, especially those unaccompanied or separated

+c) Enable migrants to communicate with their families without delay to inform them that they

-are alive by facilitating access to means of communication along routes and at their destination, including in places of detention, as well as access to consular missions, local authorities and organizations that can provide assistance with family contacts, especially in cases of unaccompanied
+are alive by facilitating access to means of communication along routes and at their destination, including in places of detention, as well as access to consular missions, local authorities and organizations that can provide assistance with family contacts, especially in cases of unaccompanied or separated migrant children, as well as adolescents